vitusventure/5thSRD/docs/adventuring/equipment/equipment_packs.md

 # Equipment packs
-Equipment Packs The starting equipment you get from your class includes a collection of useful adventuring gear, put together in a pack.
+The starting equipment you get from your class includes a collection of useful adventuring gear, put together in a pack.
 The contents of these packs are listed here.
 If you are buying your starting equipment, you can purchase a pack for the price shown, which might be cheaper than buying the items individually.

 **Burglar's Pack (16 gp).** Includes a backpack, a bag of 1,000 ball bearings, 10 feet of string, a bell, 5 candles, a crowbar, a hammer, 10 pitons, a hooded lantern, 2 flasks of oil, 5 days rations, a tinderbox, and a waterskin.
 The pack also has 50 feet of hempen rope strapped to the side of it.